rhoai-rhtap/data-science-pipelines-tekton/manifests/opendatahub/README.md

 1. The cluster needs to be OpenShift 4.9 or higher
 2. OpenShift Pipelines 1.7.2 or higher needs to be installed on the cluster
 3. The Red Hat Openshift Data Science operator needs to be installed
-4. The default installation namespace for Data Science Pipelines is `redhat-ods-applications`.
+4. The default installation namespace for Data Science Pipelines is `odh-applications`.
 This namespace will need to be created.
 In case you wish to install in a custom location, create it and update the kfdef as documented below.

 ### Installation Steps

 1. Ensure that the prerequisites are met.
 2. Apply the kfdef at [kfctl_openshift_ds-pipelines.yaml](https://github.com/red-hat-data-services/odh-manifests/blob/master/kfdef/kfctl_openshift_ds-pipelines.yaml).
-You may need to update the `namespace` field under `metadata` in case you want to deploy in a namespace that isn't `redhat-ods-applications`.
+You may need to update the `namespace` field under `metadata` in case you want to deploy in a namespace that isn't `odh-applications`.
 3. To find the url for Data Science pipelines, you can run the following command.
     ```bash
     $ oc get route -n <kdef_namespace> ds-pipeline-ui -o jsonpath='{.spec.host}'
     ```
    The value of `<kfdef_namespace>` should match the namespace field of the kfdef that you applied.
 4. Alternatively, you can access the route via the console.
 To do so:

    1. Go to `<kfdef_namespace>`
    2. Click on `Networking` in the sidebar on the left side.
    3. Click on `Routes`.
 It will take you to a new page in the console.
     4. Click the url under the `Location` column for the row item matching `ds-pipeline-ui`